DragonOfShuu/DucklingScript/README.md

 Here are the main ones:

- - **Add Project Based Configuration Files.** Currently configs are handled at the global level, causing devs to switch their global config back and forth between projects.

  - **Add Plugin Support.** This will allow users to use plugins made by the community; these could include macros (such as open powershell), or possibly new functionality (like a block command).

  - **Add Built-in Flipper-Connect System.** This would allow a developer to compile their code directly onto the flipper, which cuts out the need to use a software such as qFlipper.